egoyagel/Auto-Approve/README.md

 ## Setup
 To use this bot, you'll need to have the following:

-•A Telegram account
+-A Telegram account

-•Python 3.x installed on your computer
+-Python 3.x installed on your computer

-•A Telegram bot token obtained from the BotFather
+-A Telegram bot token obtained from the BotFather

-•The pyrogram library installed (you can do this by running `pip install pyrogram`)
+-The pyrogram library installed (you can do this by running `pip install pyrogram`)

 To get started, clone this repository and cd into the directory: